labtrac/test-documentation/documentation/setup.md

 When setting up product codes in Labtrac there are a few things to bear in mind;

 * There must be a product code for every standard of work that you do.
 Meaning if you do NHS, Independent and Private work then you will need 3 codes for each product.
-In the example below the code (PBC - for Porcelain Bonded Crown) is suffixed with either a N, I or P depending on the standard.
+In the example below the code (PBC - for Porcelain Bonded Crown) is suffixed with either a **N**, **I** or **P** depending on the standard.

 	* **PBC-N** for (NHS) Porcelain Bonded Crown
 	* **PBC-I** for (Independent) Porcelain Bonded Crown